Learn How to Write with a Brush Pen

 How to Write Right Stretching Stroke

-A slanting right stretching stroke: start with tip-out, move to lower right with
+A slanting right stretching stroke: start with tip-out, move to lower right with increased weight, pause at the right end and finish with tip-out.

 A flat right stretching stroke (1); start with tip-in, move to the right with increased weight and a curve, pause at the right end and finish with tip-out.